hitaishin-17/secure-api-orchestration-demo/README.md

 Feel free to fork, suggest improvements, or raise issues.

 ⸻
-### About me
+### About This Build
-Hi, I’m Hitaishi N — a backend engineer turned product-minded builder focused on:
+I’m Hitaishi N, a backend engineer focused on secure API architectures and event-driven system design.
-- Secure API and platform architecture
-- Event-driven backend systems using Kafka
-- Workflow and automation tooling
-- Building with a “system thinking” mindset across tech and ops

-📌 I’m currently exploring roles where I can blend technical depth with product strategy — especially in internal tools, platform teams, or automation workflows.
+This demo models how to build production-grade orchestration logic with Spring Boot, JWT, and Kafka, while maintaining clean modularity and low-latency performance.
+The goal: to showcase how scalable and secure backend systems can be designed with clarity, reusability, and simplicity.

 [Connect on LinkedIn](www.linkedin.com/in/hitaishi-n-grovista)